vgno/roc-web/README.md

 ## Tips

+### Koa middlewares
+It's possible to add middlewares to the Koa server that is created in multiple ways.
+One way is to add them directly to the server instance that `createServer` returns.
+Another way is to use `roc.config.js` using `build.koaMiddlewares` by giving a path to a file that returns an array of middlewares and is given the configuration object as a parameter.
+By default Roc will add some common middlewares for you but if you don't want to use them you can override that by setting `build.useDefaultKoaMiddlewares` to `false`.
+Roc uses the [koa-static](https://github.com/koajs/static) internally always along as createServer is used.

 ### Restart Server in Dev Mode
 You can restart the server when running the application in development mode by typing `rs` in the terminal window and hitting enter.